NilPointer-Software/bdfd-wiki/src/bdscript/noMentionMessage.md

 # $noMentionMessage
-Returns the user's full message without any mentions.
+Returns the user's full message without any mentions *(without the command trigger)*.

 ## Syntax
 ```